edugonzaloalmorox/Care-homes/README.md

 ### R

 Contains scripts with different types of analysis.
-Some scripts may include updated analysis.
+The scripts are divided into two main folders that represent the analysis at different levels:

+   - `Wave 1`: Includes information corresponding to the first sample that considers only positive *novo* entry rates.

+   - `Wave 2`: Includes information corresponding to the second sample that considers positive and 0 *novo* entry rates.

+In addition, the other scripts are the initial ones corresponding to early stages of the project.
+There is a caveat.
+Every script may include updated analyses.

    - `funciones`: List of functions used for the analysis.